Alluxio/alluxio/docs/en/Clients-Java-Native.md

 Alluxio provides access to data through a filesystem interface.
 Files in Alluxio offer write-once
 semantics: they become immutable after they have been written in their entirety and cannot be read before being completed.
 Alluxio provides two different Filesystem APIs, a native API and a Hadoop compatible API.
-The native API provides better performance, while the Hadoop compatible API gives users the flexibility of leveraging Alluxio without having to modify existing code written using Hadoop's API.
+The native API provides additional functionality, while the Hadoop compatible API gives users the flexibility of leveraging Alluxio without having to modify existing code written using Hadoop's API.

 All resources with the native Java API are specified through a `AlluxioURI` which represents the path to the resource.